Esther7171/Wifi_hacking/README.md

 * Copy bssid ofnetwork u like (bssid = mac address show on first row)
 *  also note the ch (channel number of same router)

 # step 3.
-To get that router
+Check devices connect to that network and capture Handshake-file

 * --bssid => whom u going to attack
 * --channel => to give channel number if it or use [(-c) for channel but sometime it didn't work well ]